gustavolramos/gustavolramos/README.md

-- Hi, I’m Gustavo, I'm both Brazilian and Italian, currently residing in Switzerland.
+- Hi, I’m Gustavo, 27, I'm both Brazilian and Italian, currently residing and working in Switzerland.
-- I’m a Flutter and Golang developer with 2 years of experience in coding.
+- I’m a Mobile Developer, specialized in Flutter.
-- I'm a Freelancer operating in Brazil and Europe.
+- I have some knowledge of Golang and Python.

 Feel free to reach out to me at gustavoloureiroramos@gmail.com